n8foo/cigarbox/README.md

 CigarBox
 ========
-A smokin' fast personal photo archive
+A smokin' fast personal photostream

 # design points
 * lightweight enought to run well on an $8/mo EC2 instance